obiwanjacobi/vst.net/Source/Code/readme.md

 * CLI does not detect dependencies of dependencies (interop)
 * CLI: Host deployment: triggers plugin logic because a dotnet-core exe has/is also a dll.
-    => Nuget deployment is wrong.
-Ijwhost is missing from build-bin folder (of Samples.Host).

 * Some Host DAWs need to have the ijwhost.dll next to their .exe in order to load the plugin
     TODO: Test if the Interop-manifest works.
 (Also the case for VST3).